Broken Social Scene: 2005–2007: Broken Social Scene

-Broken Social Scene Presents...
+2007–2008: Broken Social Scene Presents...

 In June 2007, BSS founder Kevin Drew began recording an album which featured many members of Broken Social Scene.
 The album was produced by Ohad Benchetrit and Charles Spearin and was titled Broken Social Scene presents ..Spirit If....
 The album was recorded throughout 2004 and 2006 in Ohad Benchetrit's house while the band was not on tour.
 Although billed as a solo project, most Broken Social Scene members make cameo appearances.
 The sound itself is Broken Social Scene's familiar mix of rough and ragged, sad and celebratory, with psychedelic swells and acoustic jangles.
 Also featured are Dinosaur Jr.'s J Mascis and Canadian rock icon Tom Cochrane playing and singing and handclapping along.
 The album was released on September 18, 2007, and a tour billed as Broken Social Scene Performs Kevin Drew's Spirit If... took place in late 2007.

 The second "Broken Social Scene presents..." record, by Brendan Canning, is entitled Something for All of Us and was released on Arts & Crafts in July 2008.
 Broken Social Scene also took part in the 2008 Siren Music Festival in Coney Island, Brooklyn.

+2009–2012: Forgiveness Rock Record and Lo-Fi for the Dividing Nights

 On April 29, 2009, Kevin Drew and Brendan Canning guest-hosted 102.1 The Edge's program The Indie Hour to promote their concert at the Olympic Island Festival.
 The festival was later moved to Harbourfront Centre after a labour dispute resulted in the suspension of ferry service to the Toronto Islands.

 The founders of Broken Social Scene, Kevin Drew and Brendan Canning.

 In May 2009 Arts & Crafts, with association from Anansi Press, released This Book Is Broken written by The Grid editor Stuart Berman, who had a close personal involvement with the band.
 The book includes artwork, concert posters and photographs (professional and amateur) of the band.
 Berman includes extensive interviews with band members and related persons, arranged by subject and chronology.